antononcube/Raku-LLM-Graph/README.md

 ### Details and options

-- An `LLM::Graph` enables efficient scheduling and integration of multiple LLM generation steps, optimizing evaluation by managing the concurrency of LLM requests.
+- An `LLM::Graph` enables efficient scheduling and integration of multiple LLM generation steps optimizing evaluation by managing the concurrency of LLM requests.

 - Using `LLM::Graph` requires (LLM) service authentication and internet connectivity.
   - Authentication and internet are required if all graph nodes are non-LLM computation specs.